-Activities in Mangawhai and Mangawhai Heads you can’t miss!
+The Activities in Mangawhai and Mangawhai Heads You Can’t Miss!

 1. Hike the Mangawhai Cliff Walk

 Climb coastal cliffs and revel in the rugged coastal scenery on the Mangawhai Cliff Walk.
-This 9km return walk takes between two to three hours to complete, following a well-marked trail.
-The track starts at the end of the surf beach and starts off with a steep 20 minute climb up some steps to the first lookout – return from the lookout for a worthwhile yet shorter alternative to the 3-hour hike.
+This 9 km (6 mi) return walk takes between two to three hours to complete, following a well-marked trail.
+The track starts at the end of the surf beach and starts with a steep 20-minute climb up some steps to the first lookout – return from the lookout for a worthwhile yet shorter alternative to the full 3-hour hike.

-Location: Start from the car park at the end of Wintle Street.
+Location: Start from the car park at the end of Wintle Street, Mangawhai.

 You can find two very different beach experiences at Mangawhai Heads: the sheltered waters of the harbour or the roaring waves of the surf beach.
 The best place for surfing is by the surf club at the end of Wintle Road.
 Otherwise, you can find nice swimming spots along the harbour.